mekaufman/iam/login_fedid.md

 # Logging in with a federated ID
 {: #federated_id}

-As a federated user that uses a corporate or enterprise single sign-on ID, you can log in to {{site.data.keyword.Bluemix}} from the command-line interface (CLI) by using either a one-time passcode or an API key.
+As a federated user that uses a corporate or enterprise single sign-on ID, you can log in to {{site.data.keyword.Bluemix}} from the command line interface (CLI) by using either a one-time passcode or an API key.
 {: shortdesc}

 ## Using a one-time passcode